AC Circuit Board Fuse Keeps Blowing (What to Do)

 Is there anything worse than the air conditioner going out in the middle of the summer?
 It’s 95° degrees outside, nothing is coming out of the vents, the heat is creeping in, and it’s going to be three days before the HVAC technician can get to you.
 What do you do when the AC circuit board fuse keeps blowing?

-The circuit board fuse in your HVAC keeps the AC running.
-It may blow because of clogged air filters, a lack of refrigerant, a faulty capacitor or inadequate fuse, loose cables, or a dirty condenser.
+The circuit board fuse in your HVAC circuit board will blow if it is pulling too much power because of clogged air filters, a lack of refrigerant, a faulty capacitor or inadequate fuse, loose cables, or a dirty condenser.
 Unfortunately, most of these problems can only be diagnosed and repaired by a professional, especially if you’re concerned about voiding the warranty.

-Keep reading to find out all about the reasons your AC circuit board fuse keeps blowing, and what you can do to prevent it next time.
+Homeowners, keep reading to get your questions about why your AC circuit board fuse keeps blowing, and what you can do to prevent it next time.

-Note: This is not intended to be a detailed repair guide.
-It is intended to point you to the possible points of failure.
+Disclaimer: This is not intended to be a detailed repair guide.
+It is intended to point you to the possible points of failure based on my experience.
 Working with ACs can expose you to high voltages that can shock, and cause severe injury or even death.

 Why does my air conditioner keep blowing fuses?